 Music, though important, is only one aspect of the North State Choral Community.
 We believe in community, and we want to share our faith, love, and encouragement with our members.
-There are two ways to experience the variety of music we perform by boardroom software.
+There are two ways to experience the variety of music we perform by visit website.

 If you’re an affiliate of an area church, you can send a member of your choir to perform at the church you are affiliated with.
 There are usually two members on the committee of this activity.
 This way, all of the choir members in the area can attend your church’s worship service and take part in this activity.

 Alternatively, you can send a member of your choir to the church you’re affiliated with.
 You’ll have to determine the amount of time you can devote to the project, and determine how much travel you’ll need.
 Keep in mind that the more time you can dedicate to the activity, the more likely it will be that other church members will be able to attend.

 The second way to take part in this type of activity is to compose a music program and send it along with your membership packet.
 You can record and arrange the music to suit your own tastes and musical preferences.
 An example of such a program is a combination of classical music, hymns, and gospel songs.